 The Prince Sakura Tower Tokyo – Other Facilities

 The hotel has a central staircase, which leads to its various amenities as well as the other Prince hotels.
 There’s a helpful map of the grounds positioned near the staircase to guide you around the massive hotel complex; as you can see, The Prince Sakura Tower is but one of four Prince hotels on this block.

 Take the staircase up a level from the ground floor, and you arrive at the doorway to the green space.
 The classical Japanese gardens are gorgeously maintained, with the highlight being the beautiful koi pond in the middle of it all.

-In terms of the hotel’s other features, there’s a small business centre located on the ground floor adjacent to the Executive Lounge and Ciliegio restaurant.
+In terms of the hotel’s other features, there’s a small business centre located on the ground floor adjacent to the Executive Lounge and Cilegio restaurant.

-Then if you take the spiral staircase down a level, you’ll arrive at the spa and gym.
+Then if you take the spiral staircase down a level, you’ll arrive at the spa and fitness centre.

-Since we had dedicated our time in Tokyo to being good tourists and exploring as much of the city as possible, I also couldn’t really fit in the time to go for a workout at the hotel gym, so I just popped downstairs to take some pictures.
+Since we had dedicated our time in Tokyo to being good tourists and exploring as much of the city as possible, I also couldn’t really fit in the time to go for a workout at the hotel fitness centre, so I just popped downstairs to take some pictures.

-Unfortunately there were no less than three gym attendants who immediately instructed me not to take pictures, so I just grabbed a few quick shots through the windows!
-It was a very nice hotel gym with a wealth of fitness equipment, and I’m a little sad I didn’t manage to make use of it.
+It was a very nice fitness centre with a wealth of fitness equipment, and I’m a little sad I didn’t manage to make use of it.